15 Awesome Things To Do In Tallinn [Estonia] In 2024

 If you’re looking for an awesome “Instagram Worthy” spot, then this is one of the best places to visit in Tallinn.

-9. Get your picture at Viru Gate
+8. Get your picture at Viru Gate

 viru gate tallinn

-10. Visit St Olaf's Church
+9. Visit St Olaf's Church

 Considered one of the symbols of Tallinn, this iconic church is very beautiful and a great picture spot.
-You can actually check out the amazing view from the top via 232 steps to the observation platform.
-The viewing platform is only open in the summer months, not winter.

-11. Explore the KGB Prison Cells
+10. Explore the KGB Prison Cells

 This was a super unique experience and something I was looking forward to seeing.
-I’ve studied the KGB extensively in my history lessons in high school and in university and I was intrigued to learn more about the tragic ongoings of the KGB prison cells.
+I’ve studied the KGB extensively in my history lessons in high school and in university and I was intrigued to learn more about the tragic ongoings of the KGB Prison Cells.

 These are the actual prison cells, which is a harrowing, harsh reality as you walk through.

 It’s not a very big museum as such, but it’s more than enough to show you what it was like to be a prisoner during those times- horrific.
-Each exhibition is in an old cell and it was a truly insightful experience I think you should visit!
+Each exhibition is in an old cell and it was a truly insightful experience -I think you should visit!

 One of the top things to do in Tallinn for sure!

-12. Explore the city’s defensive walls
+11. Explore the city’s defensive walls

 tallnn cty walls

-So this was one of the first things Brad and I checked out when we got to Tallinn, but we didn’t get past the door.
 Basically, we didn’t realise you can only access via guided tour, and when we visited, the next guided tour in English wasn’t until 3 hours away.
 We had our day planned meticulously, so we couldn't fit it in.

 But, I think this is an excellent spot.
 It’s located in the Hotel Viru and I believe it’s the only hotel that holds a museum.
 You’ll get an insight into the KGB history, and of course the role that this hotel played in all that.